nemasu/libasock/README.md

 # libasock
 Asynchronous C++ TCP socket library for Linux.

-This library is not ready for general use yet, I pulled it out of another project of mine, so it's set up a bit weird at the moment.

 It uses non-blocking edge triggered sockets with epoll.

 There are 2 threads, one for receiving and one for sending.